apache/trafficserver/doc/admin-guide/plugins/txn_box/arch.en.rst

 overload.
 That method calls :code:`TextView::ends_with` to do the check.

-In order to be available to the configuration, the comparison must be passed, along with its name, to the :txb:`Comparison::define` method.
+In order to be available to the configuration, the comparison must be passed, along with its name, to the `Comparison::define` method.
 There are various initialization mechanism, the one used inside |TxB| looks like this::

    namespace {